bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Inactive/object-iteration.md

 }
 ```

-#### Relationship to the existing [Iterator Helpers] proposal
+#### Relationship to the existing [[iterator-helpers]] proposal

-- The [Iterator Helpers] proposal is not a requirement to make this proposal useful, but it substantially improves
+- The [[iterator-helpers]] proposal is not a requirement to make this proposal useful, but it substantially improves
   developer experience
-- Without this proposal, the helpers provided in [Iterator Helpers] are not as valuable for data stored in Objects,
+- Without this proposal, the helpers provided in [[iterator-helpers]] are not as valuable for data stored in Objects,
   as there are currently no mechanisms to in-place iterate through an Object.

 ## Polyfill